Jayveer/Decima-Explorer/README.md

 - Repacking will increase the original file size based on how many files you are adding.
 - Repacking can take a while as it has to insert data in the middle of the binary.
 - If the file you are repacking doesn't exist in the archive you are repacking it will not add it.
+- repacking requires a version of oodle dll to be placed alongside Decima Explorer.
 - If you are using this to blindly swap core files around you may not have much luck without more of an understanding on how the core files themselves work, in this case you will probably see the game fail to load in places.

 ### To Do